thomasgumbricht/git-vcs/_posts/2020/2020-02-17-git-local-bare-master.markdown

 You can also just type <span class='terminal'>$ cd</span> in the <span class='app'>Terminal</span> window, then open a <span class='app'>Finder</span> window, navigate the the parent folder and drag the directory icon of the parent to the <span class='app'>Terminal</span> window.

-You are now ready to create a new directory, that will be converted to a shared _master_ <span class='terminalapp'>git</span> repository in the next section.
+You are now ready to create a new directory, that will be converted to a shared _master_ repository in the next section.
 By convention, shared repos end with _.git_ as an extension of the directory name.
-For this tutorial, you are going to crate a shared repo, and if you want to follow the convention you should name it, for instance _git-test-dir.git_.
+For this tutorial, you are going to create a shared repo, and if you want to follow the convention you should name it, for instance _git-test-dir.git_.

 Make sure the <span class='app'>Terminal</span> points towards the parent directory, and create the new directory with the <span class='terminalapp'>mkdir</span> command: